sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 - Education material about code change tools.
 Helping our customers find and select a code change tool that suits their needs is a very common ask, and something we think could drive adoption.
 We don’t have bandwidth for this this quarter though.

+- **Integrating with other features**: in the future, we want Batch Changes to fit in an integrated Sourcegraph experience.
+A code insights could include a batch change to track and fix a bad code pattern.
+Code monitoring could be used to trigger batch changes.
+The code graph could be used to change code across repositories.
+SSBC tends to be a prerequisite for this type of experiences, as they require triggering and executing a batch change.
+We intend to focus on building that unified experience once SSBC is in Beta and has a small user base.